Beverly Duan: Early life

 Duan was born in Los Angeles, California.
 Duan began receiving classical piano training by age four, performing at music festivals and competing at conventions.
 She studied under the statewide Music Teachers' Association of California music program and passed music examinations in piano for the California Certificate of Merit Level 10.
 She attended Fairmont Private School and graduated from Troy High School in Orange County.
 She attended Jin's Dance Studio, where she was part of the Lyrical Youth Ensemble program, competing all over the United States and internationally.

 Career

 Duan was cast in a series of commercials for KSCI LA Channel 18 in 2002 as a little girl in "Live Long, Be Healthy".
 She later auditioned for a role in the Nickelodeon series Ni Hao, Kai-Lan, ultimately winning the role of Lulu.
 Ni Hao, Kai-Lan saw Duan portraying a bilingual role, requiring her to speak in her native English and learn Mandarin-Chinese.
 The series became a hit for the network, propelling Duan to more mainstream success.
 The series received numerous awards nominations, including one for the Daytime Emmy Awards.
 Duan recorded part of the opening theme song for the series.
-Duan later recorded the holiday song in the episode "Happy Chinese New Year".
+She later recorded the holiday song in the episode "Happy Chinese New Year".

 In 2020, Duan released a cover of "Hero".